kurmasz-assignments/cis371-test-sample-react-tic-tac-toe/README.md

 1. Populate the board with a 3x3 grid of `Cell`s.
 2. Add `useState` hooks for the board contents and the current player turn.
-3. Add click handlers to the cells that place Xs and Os
+3. Add click handlers to the cells that place Xs and Os.

 As you do this: